6 Best Mattress Covers/Encasements for Bed Bugs

 The cotton terry surface is breathable which is good for hot climates.
 Cheaper mattress protectors have a plastic odor but the SafeRest Premium is odorless and quite comfortable to sleep on.

-A Velcro flap on top of the zipper ensures that the area is fully protected and that there is no chance of bed bugs crawling out.
+A Velcro flap on top of the zipper keeps the area fully protected so there is no chance of bed bugs crawling out.
 The encasement isn’t noisy while you move around in bed and you can clean it in your washing machine and throw it in the dryer as long as the dryer is not on a high heat setting.

 The breathable material doesn’t retain body heat, something that heavy sweaters will appreciate especially during the summer.
-The encasement fits a queen size mattress and is machine-washable so you don’t have to worry about any unsightly stains and dead skin on your mattress cover.
+The encasement fits a queen-size mattress and is machine-washable so you can keep your mattress cover clean.

-You are spoiled for choice when shopping for a bed bug mattress encasement which can make it difficult to narrow the choices down to one option.
+There are many options when shopping for a bed bug mattress encasement, which can make it difficult to narrow down your choices.

 Size